Job Search Tips

 background clearances, and test score documentation.

-reference it to support your answers.
+to support your answers.

 7. Prepare a cover letter that you can adapt for respective school

 cover letters to 1-page; use professional language but not overstated,